rbtcollins/bitnami-docker/vcloud/redmine/README.md

     -n default-routed-network -m manual --ip 192.168.109.200 --cpu 2 --ram 4096
 ```

 In this command we are creating a VM named `k8s-master` with the static IP address `192.168.109.200`, `2` vCPUs and `4G` RAM.
 Feel free to change this as per your requirements.
-Unfortunately we cannot specify the storage space using `vca` so we will stick with the default `10G` disk space.
+Unfortunately we cannot specify the storage requirements using `vca` so we will stick with the default `10G` disk space.

-Power on the VM using:
+After the VM is created you can power it on using:

 ```bash
 $ vca vapp power-on --vapp k8s-master-VApp
 ```

-Once powered on you can get the VM details such as the `cpu`, `ram`, `admin_password`, etc. using:
+Once powered on we can get the VM details such as the `cpu`, `ram`, `admin_password`, etc. using:

 ```bash
 $ vca vapp info -a k8s-master-VApp -V k8s-master
 ```

-To access the console of the VM, in the vCloud Air web interface:
+We can access the console of the VM from the vCloud Air web interface:

 1. On the left sidebar, click on the **Kubernetes** VDC
 2. Goto **Virtual Machines > k8s-master > Settings**
 3. Click on the **Open Virtual Machine Console** link

-Optionally you can enable remote SSH access using instructions listed in the next section.
+Optionally we can enable remote SSH access to the VM using instructions listed in the following section.

 #### Allow remote SSH connections (Optional)

 To enable remote SSH access to the `k8s-master` VM we need to add some NAT and Firewall rules.

-Add a DNAT rule using:
+Add the DNAT rule using:

 ```bash
 $ vca nat add --type dnat \
     --original-ip $EXTERNAL_IP --original-port 22 \
     --translated-ip 192.168.109.200 --translated-port 22 --protocol tcp
 ```

+In this rule we are forwarding all incoming connections on TCP port `22` to port `22` of the VM with IP address `192.168.109.200`.

 To add the firewall rule, as before, we need to do it from the vCloud Air web interface.